andresgciamtez/ppno/README.md

 ### Stage 1: Unit Headloss and FLS-H

-PPNO starts from the smallest catalog diameter for each pipe.
+PPNO starts from the smallest available diameter for each pipe.
 It repeatedly runs the hydraulic simulation, identifies pipes with the highest unit headloss, and increases diameters until all pressure constraints are satisfied or all available diameters are exhausted.